Partition of India: Partition of Bengal: 1905

 1909 percentage of Sikhs, Buddhists, and Jains.

 British Indian Empire in The Imperial Gazetteer of India, 1909.
 British India is shaded pink, the princely states yellow.

-In 1905, during his second term as viceroy of India, Lord Curzon divided the Bengal Presidency—the largest administrative subdivision in British India—into the Muslim-majority province of Eastern Bengal and Assam and the Hindu-majority province of Bengal (present-day Indian states of West Bengal, Bihar, Jharkhand, and Odisha).
-Curzon's act, the partition of Bengal—which had been contemplated by various colonial administrations since the time of Lord William Bentinck, though never acted upon—was to transform nationalist politics as nothing else before it.
+The Bengal Presidency was a large administrative unit in British India.
+In 1905, Viceroy of India Lord Curzon split it into the Muslim-majority province of Eastern Bengal and Assam and the Hindu-majority province of Bengal.
+The partition of Bengal—which had been contemplated by previous colonial administrations, though never acted upon—transformed nationalist politics.

-The Hindu elite of Bengal, many of whom owned land that was leased out to Muslim peasants in East Bengal, protested strongly.
-The large Bengali-Hindu middle-class (the Bhadralok), upset at the prospect of Bengalis being outnumbered in the new Bengal province by Biharis and Oriyas, felt that Curzon's act was punishment for their political assertiveness.
+Bengalis were upset at the prospect of being outnumbered in the new Bengal province by Biharis and Oriyas.
+They felt that Curzon's act was punishment for their political assertiveness.
 The pervasive protests against Curzon's decision predominantly took the form of the Swadeshi ('buy Indian') campaign, involving a boycott of British goods.
 Sporadically, but flagrantly, the protesters also took to political violence, which involved attacks on civilians.
 The violence was ineffective, as most planned attacks were either prevented by the British or failed.
 The rallying cry for both types of protest was the slogan Bande Mataram (Bengali, lit.
 'Hail to the Mother'), the title of a song by Bankim Chandra Chatterjee, which invoked a mother goddess, who stood variously for Bengal, India, and the Hindu goddess Kali.
 The unrest spread from Calcutta to the surrounding regions of Bengal when Calcutta's English-educated students returned home to their villages and towns.
 The religious stirrings of the slogan and the political outrage over the partition were combined as young men, in such groups as Jugantar, took to bombing public buildings, staging armed robberies, and assassinating British officials.
 Since Calcutta was the imperial capital, both the outrage and the slogan soon became known nationally.